four gluten-free ginger snaps on a plaid Christmas fabric

 Store your gingersnaps in an airtight container to maintain moisture.
 According to the USDA, cookies can be stored at room temperature for two to three weeks.
 Although, I seriously doubt they will last that long without being eaten!

-gluten-free gingersnap with a bite missing, on a plaid Christmas fabric
+4 gluten-free ginger snaps on a plaid Christmas fabric.

 Do not store them in the refrigerator, or your gingersnaps will dry out.
 This is especially important for gluten-free cookies.
 To maintain their fabulous texture, borrow a page out of the professional bakery playbook and…